airbytehq/airbyte/docs/understanding-airbyte/json-avro-conversion.md

 | `string` | `time` | `long` | `time-micros` | Number of microseconds after midnight ([reference](https://avro.apache.org/docs/current/spec.html#Time+%28microsecond+precision%29)). |
 | `string` | `date-time` | `long` | `timestamp-micros` | Number of microseconds from `1970-01-01T00:00:00Z` ([reference](https://avro.apache.org/docs/current/spec.html#Timestamp+%28microsecond+precision%29)). |

 In the final Avro schema, these Avro logical type fields will be a union of the logical type and string.
 The rationale is that the incoming Json objects may contain invalid Json built-in formats.
 If that's the case, and the conversion from the Json built-in format to Avro built-in format fails, the field will fall back to a string.
+The extra string type can cause problem for some users in the destination.
+We may re-evaluate this conversion rule in the future.

 **Date**